tterb/tumblr-app/README.md

 The following **additional** user stories are implemented:

   - [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
-  -[] Pull to refresh implemented
+  - [ ] Pull to refresh implemented
-  -[]Activity indicator implemented while images are being retrieved
+  - [ ]Activity indicator implemented while images are being retrieved

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):